saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 It is important to remember to close the browser when you are done with it by calling the quit method on the Remote WebDriver instance.

-* quits the browser, closing all windows
+* quits the browser, closing all windows.
 * ends the Sauce session allowing timely processing of results and storage of artifacts.

 The following examples invokes the quit method on the driver variable: